imeanup/anupam/README.md

 - 👋 Hi, I’m @imeanup aka anupam
-- 👀 I’m interested in C/C++, HTML, CSS, and Web development with Django.
+- 👀 I’m interested in C, HTML, CSS, Python and Web development using Django or Flask.
 - 🌱 I’m currently learning `MIT 6.006 Introduction to Algorithms`([here](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2020/pages/syllabus/)).
 - 💞️ I’m looking to collaborate on [Django](https://www.djangoproject.com/) Projects using python.
-- 📫 I'm reachable @linkedin (link in bio) where I often check my messages.
+- 📫 I'm reachable @linkedin (link in bio) or :sparkles: @keybase ([here]https://keybase.io/imeanup).
 - Previously, I worked with Zoho Creator as a Technical Support Engineer where I used to customize and troubleshoot applications in Creator platform.
 Please collobrate for any assistance in customizing creator application.
 - Currently, I'm looking for a job role change to software development engineer.
+- Devices: :iphone: 12 📱  MacBook Pro :headphones: Ploy

 PS: Note that I deleted my old git account `@meanup` and starting this new account from Aug 6, 2022 due to codespace(private) backup error.